peterjcwu/thermal-rl/README.md

 # thermal-rl

-RC thermal model fitting  and control parameters optimization with reinforcement learning
+## RC model fitting

+For the measured time-temperature plot, fitting the socket thermal model, which will be used in the thermal environment simulation

+## Reinforcement learning

+Once we build an environment, we could optimize the control model to minimize the error